mwcremer/dnd-bx/combined.md

 ## <a name="choose_monsters"></a> 2.
 Choose Monsters

 Based on the selected [***adventure scenario***](#adventure_scenarios) and dungeon setting, the referee should decide what types of monsters inhabit the dungeon.
-Monsters may be selected from [***B/X Essentials: Monsters***](monsters.md) or other monster books that the referee has available.
+Monsters may be selected from [***Monsters***](#monsters) or other monster books that the referee has available.
 The referee may also wish to create new monsters specially for the dungeon, or to alter standard monsters to tailor them to the location.

 ## <a name="map_the_dungeon"></a> 3.
 Map the Dungeon